- Learning Spaces

 Moreover, CAES and CEDARS are jointly offering the "Peer English Tutoring" scheme in the Zone; and, in conjunction with the Chinese Language Centre, CEDARS is also offering the “Survival Cantonese” scheme.
 More details of the schemes can be found at these websites: http://caes.hku.hk/ve and http://cedars.hku.hk

 The Learning Environment Services (LES) team of Information Technology Services is responsible for the day-to-day operation and support services of the Learning Commons.
 There are staff members on duty at the two main service counters on each of CPD-1 and CPD-2 levels of the Learning Commons.
-Staff on duty wears a light-blue vest with the words “Learning Services” at the back, and an “Ask Me” badge at the front for easy identification.
+Staff on duty wears a dark-blue polo shirt with the words “Learning Environment Services” at the back, and Unversity shield on the sleeve for easy identification.